 Approximately 550,000 public domain volumes as of March 2015, primarily, though not exclusively, English language materials published prior to 1923.

 Access and Use

 - There are no restrictions on the availability or use of texts for non-Google-digitized public domain volumes for those users in the US.
 For users outside the US, only the subset of non-Google-digitized public domain volumes available anywhere in the world will be made available.

-- A version of the set, updated on the quarterly basis, is available for download.
+- A version of the set, updated on a monthly basis, is available for download.
 Please contact us for more information.

 - Small numbers of works (practical limit is about 10,000) in this set can be retrieved through our Data API .

 - Researchers receiving datasets must sign and return this statement regarding management of the dataset.

 - If you would like a custom set of volumes drawn from this set, we will need you to provide a list of HathiTrust ids for the items.
 Please see the section on Custom Datasets below.

 rsync" below for specific instructions on receiving datasets.